LitExtension Blog

 }

-Save the data using the woocommerce_checkout_update_order_meta hook:
+Then save the field using the woocommerce_checkout_update_order_meta hook:

 add_action('woocommerce_checkout_update_order_meta', 'save_custom_field');